Royal Bank of Scotland : Redemption Statement Request

 Questions that borrowers may have concerning redemption statements from Royal Bank of Scotland that your conveyancer or solicitor may abe able to assist with.

-What happens to my deeds following redemption of my mortgage with Royal Bank of Scotland?
+What happens to payments that are not shown on the redemption statement from Royal Bank of Scotland?

 Message to solicitors/conveyancers on redemption statements generally - not specific to Royal Bank of Scotland: